AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 #### Website statistics

 You'll be taken to the AdGuard app, where you'll see detailed statistics about google.com:

-- Number of blocked ad/tracking requests to google.com
+- Number of blocked ad and tracking requests to google.com
-- Data saved by blocking ad/tracking requests to google.com
+- Data saved by blocking ad and tracking requests to google.com
 - Apps that send requests to google.com
 - Information about google.com's subdomains